 Businesses need to grow.
 You cannot stuff your employees in a cramped 1BHK forever.
 Studies show that banks tend to loan money to small businesses that are looking to buy property at some point to expand operations.

-When it’s time to buy inventory & supplies:
+2. When it’s time to buy inventory & supplies

 This applies mostly to seasonal businesses.
-You could be a small business, but you will still have to buy raw materials or supplies to run.
+You could be a small business, but you will still have to buy raw materials or supplies.
 In case your business is seasonal, you will want to buy your inventory supplies well in advance to make enough sales once the orders are placed.

 Every small business needs working capital.
 It is the money you use to manage your day-to-day operations.

-Small businesses need loans for daily incoming expenses until earnings come in steadily to cover your working capital needs.
-Banks and lending institutions provide these short term loans to small businesses to enable them to kickstart in the market.
+Small businesses need loans for daily incoming expenses until earnings come in steadily to cover their working capital needs.
+Banks and lending institutions provide these short-term loans to small businesses to enable them to kickstart in the market.

 Is the loan urgent?

-- Application Form: Complete loan application form with one passport size photograph
+- Application Form: A complete loan application form with one passport-size photograph

 - Identity Proof: Passport, Photo PAN card, Voter’s identity card, Driving license